wp-plugins/the-casengo-chat-widget/readme.txt

 Yes, you do.
 You can <a href=\"http://get.casengo.com/signup/?ref=wordpress-plugin-page&utm_source=WordPress&utm_medium=Plugin&utm_campaign=WordPress%2BPlugin%2BSignups\" target=\"_blank\">sign up here</a>.
 Casengo offers a free trial for 30 days.
 More information on product features and pricing can be found at <a href=\"http://www.casengo.com\">casengo.com</a>.

+*   **How can I customise the Live Chat widget?**

+That’s great!
+You can customize the Live Chat window (the Live Chat widget) to replicate your corporate branding.
+Here’s how:

+<li>1.
+Get yourself to the Admin Site</li>
+<li>2.
+Next, press on 'channels’</li>
+<li>3.
+Go to 'Chat' and click on ‘Appearance’ from the left-hand menu</li>
+<li>4.
+Click on the editable ‘color’ field and a spectrum of colors will appear.
+Simply click on the color you fancy to select the background color for your chat widget header.
+Alternatively, input the hex code if you have this information to hand.</li>
+<li>5.Give your chat window/widget a heading, such as ‘Support’ or ‘Chat now’.</li>
+<li>6.
+Set the color of your title text by repeating step 3.</li>
+<li>7.
+Create the ‘Greeting’ people will see when the live chat window appears.
+For example: “Welcome to Casengo Live Chat”, “Live Chat Window”, “Invitation”, “Pre-Chat Window”, “Offline Message Window”, “Live Chat Window”, “Live Chat Interface”,”How may we help you?”</li>
+<li>8.
+Upload your company logo by clicking ‘choose file’ > select the JPEG, Gif or PNG file you have on file > and just hit ‘Upload’ to confirm your selection.</li>
+<li>9.
+Click on ‘Preview’ to see how your chat window looks.</li>
+<li>10.
+Hit ‘Save’ to lock it in.</li>

+*   **How can I hide, deactivate or disable the live chat button on my website when I am offline?**

+It might indeed be a good idea to disable the live chat functionality temporarily, for instance when you’re not available to accept chat requests.
+It’s easy:

+<li>1.
+Start with opening the Casengo application.
+Press ‘Go to the Admin Site’.</li>
+<li>2.
+Click on the tab ‘Channels’ and then ‘Configuration’.<li>
+<li>3.
+Go to ‘Chat Button’ and select ‘hide’.</li>
+<li>4.
+Wait 1 minute for the changes to take effect.</li>

+Note: Only available at 'Basic', 'Premium' and 'Enterprise'.

+*   **How do I add a custom template for multiple live chat screens?**

+You're able to add multiple live chat screens, in multiple languages.
+This is useful if you've got a multilingual website, or if you want to use one Casengo Live Chat account for multiple websites.

+Here's how:
+<li>1.
+Go to the Casengo Admin Site > Channels, and choose Chat > Configuration.</li>
+<li>2.
+Next to the template dropdown menu, click on “Add Template”.</li>
+<li>3.
+Choose the language/country in the dropdown and give your custom template a name.
+Hit “Save”.</li>
+<li>4.
+Choose your newly added language from the dropdown menu.</li>
+<li>5.
+Add your custom template messages and hit save at the bottom of the page.</li>
+<li>6.
+Go to “Appearance” and customize the chat widget in the exact way you want it to be.
+(TIP: Give your new chat widget a label in the “Show advanced settings”.
+By doing this, you’ll always be able to see in which language the chat started.)</li>
+<li>7.
+Choose your new language template from the “Language” dropdown menu, and your new script will be waiting for you at the bottom of the page.
+Copy this script and paste it where you want it to be.
+Your new custom language chat is now set up!</li>

+NOTE: This live chat feature is only for Premium live chat users.

+*   **How can I view my live chat history?**

+All your live chat records and offline messages are stored in our database.
+You can query for a particular live chat conversation from your Casengo Live Chat inbox.

+*   **Can I invite a visitor to have a live chat?**

+Yes.
+You can either manually send a live chat invitation to a visitor or set up the live chat auto invitation to automatically invite your visitors to a live chat.

 *   **Which languages does Casengo Live Chat support?**

 Casengo Live Chat currently support English, German, Dutch and Russian.
 If you want to help out Casengo Live Chat in adding new languages drop us a note at support@casengo.com